-Finding a trial
+Finding a clinical trial

-All clinical trials that are looking for patients are listed on ClinicalTrials.gov, but since the website was built for researchers rather than patients, it can be difficult to navigate.
-Antidote created a tool called Match that allows you to search for trials in your area based on questions about you and your health.
-Nonprofit organizations and other websites may have tools you can use specifically for your condition, too.
+All clinical trials that are looking for patients are listed on ClinicalTrials.gov, but since the website was built for researchers rather than patients, it can be difficult to navigate and understand.
+Antidote Match allows you to search for trials in your area based on questions about you and your health.
+Nonprofit organizations, advocacy groups, and other websites may have tools you can use specifically for your condition, too.

 - Answer a few questions about your condition and medical history.
 Based on the condition you choose on the first screen, the tool will ask you a few questions about your health and medical history.
 Questions may be about how long you've been diagnosed, other conditions you may have, and other information that can be relevant to clinical trials.

-- Talk to your doctor about the trial.Before deciding to participate in a trial, it's important to share the opportunity with your doctor and see if they think it's a good fit.
-If you have a few different trials you're choosing between, your doctor can help you make the final call.
+- Before deciding to participate in a trial, it's important to share the opportunity with your doctor and see if they think it's a good fit.
+If you have a few different trials that you're choosing between, your doctor can help you make the final call.